Andrew Stanley

 Andrew Stanley (born 1980) is an Irish comedian and TV personality best known for his appearances as host of hit RTÉ 2 TV show I Dare Ya.
 He has also featured on Neil Delameres Just For Laughs, RTÉ's The Cafe, Podge and Rodge, Liffey Laughs and Tubridy Tonight.

 The Scotsman newspaper described him as "a comic so clearly destined for the top, but with astonishingly good observational material delivered and timed to perfection there’s no doubt about the destination of the young Irishman’s career."

 Early life

-Stanley was born in 1980 in Swords, Co.
-Dublin and attended St. Finians Community College.
+Stanley was born in 1980 in Swords, County Dublin and attended St. Finians Community College.
 He worked as a computer programmer before trying out stand up for the first time in 2000 after attending the Edinburgh Fringe Festival.
 He said of the time "I was under the illusion that every comic had a new set for every show every night.
 Naïve wasn't even the word!"